The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks

-So far, there is no comprehensive LSCD benchmark, implementing state-of-the-art models on (human-annotated) high-quality evaluation data from multiple languages and multiple time periods.
-The leaderboards of several standalone shared tasks can be seen as small-scale benchmarks without common model implementation \citep[][]{AhmadEtal2020,diacrita_evalita2020,rushifteval2021,Zamora2022lscd,fedorova2024axolotl} with the SemEval task being the most diverse with four languages \citep[][]{schlechtweg-etal-2020-semeval}. \citet[][]{Schlechtwegetal19} provide a comprehensive repository of type-based modeling approaches to LSCD with evaluation pipelines on multiple datasets.\footnote{\url{https://github.com/Garrafao/LSCDetection}} However, type-based models have more recently been outperformed by token-based contextualized embedding approaches \citep[][]{rushifteval2021,Zamora2022lscd,Cassotti2023Xllexeme}. \citet{Periti2024systematic} perform a systematic comparison, but do not provide a flexible model implementation and do not evaluate on some of the most recent SOTA models or datasets.
-Moreover, \citet[][]{Duong2021benchmarks} provide a repository to generate synthetic evaluation data for the related task of discourse shift detection with several model implementations not representing the state-of-the-art in LSCD.\footnote{\url{https://github.com/ruathudo/detangling-discourses}}
+So far, there is no comprehensive LSCD benchmark, implementing SOTA models on (human-annotated) high-quality evaluation data from multiple languages and multiple time periods.
+The leaderboards of several standalone shared tasks can be seen as small-scale benchmarks without common model implementation \citep[][]{AhmadEtal2020,diacrita_evalita2020,rushifteval2021,Zamora2022lscd,fedorova2024axolotl} with the SemEval task being the most diverse with four languages \citep[][]{schlechtweg-etal-2020-semeval}. \citet[][]{Schlechtwegetal19} provide a comprehensive repository of type-based modeling approaches to LSCD with evaluation pipelines on multiple datasets.
+However, type-based models have more recently been outperformed by token-based contextualized embedding approaches \citep[][]{rushifteval2021,Zamora2022lscd} and especially WiC-fine-tuned models \citep[][]{Cassotti2023Xllexeme,deepmistake-lcsdiscovery}.
+LLMs have shown competitive performance on some datasets \citep{zamorareina2025lscd} while being less efficient limiting their applicability in large data scenarios. \citet{Periti2024systematic} perform a systematic comparison, but do not provide a flexible model implementation and do not evaluate on some of the most recent SOTA models or datasets.